feldian15/GrinDorms/Written-Reports/sprint1-journal.md

 ### Notes on how to revise your testing procedure for the next user
 - we have created standardized review questions to ask users after each test.
 ### Describe changes to your prototype
-- there will be a page that allow the user to confrim after they click the delete button.
+- there will be a page that allow the user to confirm after they click the delete button.
 ### other changes your team decided to make from your own thoughts and ideas from the testing session
 - Add a save button when editing past reviews, add a popup that says "are you sure" after clicking delete on a past review.
 - Add a popup to allows users to explain why they have flagged/reported a review.